How to Apply

 MGIS Supplemental Application Form

 This statement should describe your GIS research interests and career goals, professional and research experience, and other relevant background information; it should not exceed two pages.
-The document can be uploaded in the "Applicant Statements" section of ApplyYourself.
+The document can be uploaded in the "Applicant Statements" section of the online application section.
 The MGIS program only requires one statement.
 If you wish to address any extenuating circumstances (e.g., below 3.0 cumulative grade point average) you can use the “Extenuating Circumstances” upload button under this same section.

 Letters of Recommendation

-Three letters of recommendation are required and should be submitted in the appropriate ApplyYourself section.
+Three letters of recommendation are required and should be submitted via the online application system.
 Paper copies are not accepted.
 Select people who are well-acquainted with your academic work and research experience and/or your professional experience.
 You should also send your recommenders the link to our Recommendation Guidelines to assist them with writing your letter.
 Please note that you do not need to wait for your recommendation providers to submit their recommendations before completing the rest of the online application.
 You can also check the status of your recommendation providers after you submit your application.
 More information on status updates is available through the Graduate School.

 English Language Proficiency Exam Score

 This exam score is required for non-native English speakers.
 The preferred test is the TOEFL, although we do accept IELTS and MELAB scores.
-Our preferred score for the TOEFL is 100, including 22 on Reading and 24 on Writing (Internet-based test) or 600 (paper-based test); IELTS is 7.5; and MELAB is 84.
-As official test scores can take longer to report, you have the option to upload score report documents and/or self-report test scores, registration numbers, and test dates in the “Test Information-Self Reported” section of ApplyYourself.
+Our preferred score for the TOEFL is 100, including 22 on Reading and 24 on Writing; IELTS is 7.5; and MELAB is 84.
+As official test scores can take longer to report, you have the option to upload score report documents and/or self-report test scores, registration numbers, and test dates to the online application system.
 See more information about English language proficiency scores, including official submission via to the Graduate School.

 Commitment to Diversity